snowy peaks of the New Zealand Southern Alps - shot at dusk

 Fancy skiing the Southern Alps?
 Then readjust your mindset and get ready for a proper adventure.

-Fancy skiing in New Zealand?
+Want to ski in New Zealand?
 We don’t blame you.
 This far-flung country, moored on the edge of the Southern Ocean, offers the kind of under-developed mountain environment we can only dream of in western Europe – and spectacular scenery comes as standard.
 When conditions are right the terrain’s world-class, too; especially if you venture off-piste, and have the budget for some helicopter drops.

-But – and this is a big “but” – you will need to adjust your mindset before you go.
+But – and this is a big ‘but’ – you will need to adjust your mindset before you go.
 Because anyone raised on the huge lift systems of the Alps will find New Zealand’s ski fields (as the resorts are known) small.
 The biggest – Whakapapa on the North Island and Treble Cone on the South – both claim about 550 hectares of terrain.
 The Three Valleys in France (home to Val Thorens, Les Menuires, Meribel et al) has 40,000 hectares.

 The Best Places to Ski in New Zealand | Welove2ski